Strength for the job.

 Every standard scored against the doctrine.
 Show up certain of where you stand — not hoping.

-We've trained at the sharp end, balancing the barbell and the boots.
-We know what it's like to watch the conditioning quietly eat the strength — and want one honest read on the whole week.
+We've trained for the job ourselves — serious lifting and serious conditioning in the same week.
+We know what it's like to watch the running take back the strength you worked for, and to want one clear read on the whole week.

 British Army PTIs